wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ```
 {% endraw %}

+**Example: Time Series Information in Output From The Sample Template**

-Here is a sample alert target output generated with the template:
+Here is a sample alert target output generated with the preceding template:

 {% raw %}
 ```handlebars